Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiment Details

-\textbf{Performance Metrics and Analysis.} Our primary metrics include: (1) Tool Usage Rate, calculated as the proportion of complex problems where agents invoke computational tools, and (2) Complex Problem Accuracy, measuring correctness on problems requiring sophisticated reasoning.
+Our primary evaluation metrics include: (1) \emph{Tool Usage Rate}, defined as the proportion of problems for which agents invoked computational tools; and (2) \emph{Problem Accuracy}, measuring the correctness of model outputs.
+Tool usage was detected via automatic parsing of model outputs using a regular expression with the pattern \texttt{```(?:python|py)?\textbackslash s*\textbackslash n(.*?)```}.
+Final answers were evaluated using Math-Verify \cite{mathverify2025} with the default configuration.